The page has been translated by Gen AI.

 Figure.
 Microservice Architecture

-1. Client requests are delivered to VM/Container workloads and API Gateway services via the Load Balancer.
+1. Client requests are delivered to VM/Container workloads and the API Gateway service via the Load Balancer.

 2. Client requests, except for API requests, are forwarded to the ingress provided by Kubernetes Engine, and Kubernetes Engine routes the incoming requests through the ingress to the mapped service Pods.

-3. To handle client API requests, the API Gateway is positioned at the front and performs authentication and service routing for all incoming API calls from external sources.
+3. To handle client API requests, the API Gateway is positioned at the frontmost layer and performs authentication and service routing for all incoming API calls from external sources.

-4. Microservice Architecture configures a database separated into structured service units.
+4. Microservice Architecture consists of databases separated into structured service units.

-5. Service Mesh technology can be used to control the network between Microservice components, and through this, it is possible to manage and trace various network configurations and data flows between partitioned Applications.
+5. You can use Service Mesh technology to control the network between microservice components, enabling management and tracing of various network configurations and data flows among segmented applications.

-If you configure a separate data store for each service, you gain the flexibility to choose the database that best fits the characteristics of that service.
+If you configure separate data stores for each service, you gain the flexibility to select the database that best matches that service’s characteristics.

-For example, for a website traffic management service that requires scalability, you can use highly scalable NoSQL, and for an order processing service, you can use a relational database (RDBMS) to ensure data integrity and transaction consistency.
+For example, a web traffic management service that requires scalability can leverage highly scalable NoSQL, while an order processing service can use a relational database (RDBMS) to ensure data integrity and transaction consistency.

-Also, if you set up a separate build system for each service, you can more easily apply changes per service and create an environment that allows rapid deployment of new features.
+Additionally, by configuring a separate build system for each service, you can more easily apply changes per service and create an environment that enables rapid deployment of new features.

-This approach has the advantage of being able to quickly improve the quality of individual services without affecting other services by improving only the necessary code.
+This approach has the advantage of quickly improving the quality of individual services without affecting other services by improving only the necessary code.

-For communication between services, you can use APIs to manage services by domain and route requests appropriately.
+By using APIs for inter-service communication, you can manage services by domain and route requests appropriately.

-Especially when introducing an API Gateway, you can centrally manage and deploy service contracts, and you can also receive a feature that limits requests (Throttling) to a certain level when excessive requests occur.
+In particular, by adopting an API Gateway, you can centrally manage and deploy service contracts, and you can also receive a feature that limits requests to a certain level (Throttling) when excessive requests occur.

-If you configure an Application in the container environment of Kubernetes Engine, faster deployment and flexible scaling become possible.
+When you configure an application in the container environment of Kubernetes Engine, you can achieve faster deployment and flexible scaling.

-Each container can set limits on CPU and memory usage, preventing a specific service from using resources excessively.
+You can set limits on CPU and memory usage for each container, preventing a specific service from consuming excessive resources.

-Also, in Kubernetes, the Probe feature continuously checks whether a container is operating normally, and if a problem occurs, it can automatically restart to prepare for errors.
+Additionally, in Kubernetes, the Probe feature continuously verifies a container’s proper operation and can automatically restart it if a problem occurs, helping to mitigate errors.

-In a Serverless Computing environment, you can build an architecture that uses Cloud Functions to handle simple and repetitive tasks in an event-driven manner.
+In a Serverless Computing environment, you can build an architecture that handles simple, repetitive tasks in an event-driven manner by leveraging Cloud Functions.

-Additionally, by storing web content in Object Storage, you can distribute the load caused by web content requests from the server, promoting efficient resource management.
+Additionally, by storing web content in Object Storage, you can distribute the load from web content requests across servers, enabling efficient resource management.

 Best Practices

-We use a flexible service that can be scaled up or down according to demand.
+We use a flexible service that can scale up or down according to demand.

-The availability issue of a service does not only occur when the service stops due to a component failure.
-When unexpected external factors increase request load, causing the operating server’s capacity to reach its limit and the service to stop, this also is one of the important factors affecting usability.
+Service availability issues are not limited to cases where the service stops due to a component failure.
+When unexpected external factors increase request load, the operating server can reach its capacity limit, causing service interruption, which is also a significant factor affecting usability.

 Design Principles

-Virtual Server can vertically scale up by increasing the specifications of the server type according to demand, and can horizontally scale out by registering a server created from an Image to a Load Balancer, or horizontally scale in by deleting a server.
+Virtual Server can be vertically scaled (Scale-up) by increasing the specifications of the server type according to demand, and you can horizontally scale out (Scale-out) by registering a server created from an Image with a Load Balancer, or horizontally scale in (Scale-in) by deleting a server.

-When using Auto-Scaling, you can automatically scale out or scale in the number of servers horizontally according to the configured policy without manual effort.
+When using Auto-Scaling, you can automatically scale the number of servers horizontally—expanding or shrinking—according to the configured policy without manual intervention.

-Serverless Computing such as Cloud Functions can configure event-driven computing without limitations of underlying infrastructure, and by utilizing services such as Object Storage, you can build a data repository without capacity limits.
+Serverless computing such as Cloud Functions can be configured for event-driven computing without restrictions on the underlying infrastructure, and by using services like Object Storage, you can build data stores without capacity limits.

-Database service cannot scale the number of servers according to demand, but can easily vertically scale the specifications of the database server, and can also improve read performance through replicas.
+Although the Database service cannot scale the number of servers according to demand, you can easily scale the database server specifications vertically, and improve read performance through replicas.

 Implement a resilient design that can automatically adjust resources.

-The cloud provides useful tools to flexibly prepare for changes in demand, and Auto-Scaling is a representative service that supports automatic resource adjustment according to demand changes.
+The cloud provides useful tools to flexibly respond to changes in demand, and Auto-Scaling is a representative service that supports automatic resource adjustment based on demand fluctuations.

-Elasticity, the most important feature of the cloud, is a function that can flexibly adjust resources according to demand by providing additional physical resources when service demand increases, and reclaiming resources when there is excess capacity.
+Elasticity (Elasticity) is the capability to flexibly adjust resources according to demand by providing additional physical resources when service demand increases, and reclaiming resources when there is excess capacity.

-Elasticity is activated through automated operation based on specific indicators.
+Resilience is activated through automated operation based on specific metrics.

 In Samsung Cloud Platform, Auto-Scaling works on Virtual Server and Container.